 The European Court of Justice recently held that the question whether the contested usage of a sign jeopardizes one of the trademark's functions is a decisive criteria for a trademark infringement (be this the sole or one of several factors).
-With regard to this criteria, the European Court of Justice also held that - when the issue is not the use of an identical sign for identical products as defined under letter a) of the cited regulation, but rather the use of merely a similar sign or its use for merely similar goods as defined under letter b) - only the detriment to the trademark's ability to indicate the origin of goods or services, as the essential function of the trademark, should be taken into account; any other trade mark functions are in this case irrelevant.
-Merely indicating the identity of the software does not affect the origin function of a protected mark.
+With regard to this criteria, the European Court of Justice also held that - when the issue is not the use of an identical sign for identical products as defined under letter a) of the cited regulation, but rather the use of merely a similar sign or its use for merely similar goods as defined under letter b) - only the detriment to the trademark's ability to indicate the origin of goods or services, as the essential function of the trademark, should be taken into account; the other trade mark functions are in this case irrelevant.
+In particular, the function of origin of a protected mark is not affected, however, by merely indicating the identity of the software.